scaidermern/piCamBot/README.md

 Either enable `pir` (when using a PIR sensor) or `motion` (when no PIR sensor is available).
 It is highly recommended to use a PIR sensor since it works better than motion in my experience.

-Note: you can't enable `pir` and `motion` at the same time.
+Note: You can't enable `pir` and `motion` at the same time.
 However you can disable both and still use piCamBot to perform manual camera captures.

 ### 1a) Configuration using a PIR sensor
 Set a correct `pir`:`gpio` port.
 You can use `python test_pir.py` to check if the PIR is working and a correct gpio port has been configured.

 ### 1b) Configuration using motion software
+Note: It is highly recommended to use a PIR sensor instead.
+The code for using motion instead is not really maintained.
+Also, in most cases a PIR sensor works way better than motion.

 Check that the `pid_file` path is correct.
 It must match the `process_id_file` setting in your `motion.conf`.
 Also check that `general`:`image_dir` matches your `motion.conf`'s `target_dir`.
 Edit `motion.conf` and adjust `rotate`, `width`, `height` to your camera.
 Also adjust `threshold` and `noise_level` to your environment (good luck with that...). `daemon` mode must be enabled for piCamBot!

 Ideally run motion separately to adjust all these settings until it matches your expected results.
 Afterwards try to use it with piCamBot.